j3ko/aws-certbot/README.md

 ## Known Issues

-- Only Cloudflare managed domains can be used currently
+- Only Cloudflare-managed domains can currently be used.
 - Cloudflare API key is visible in lambda environment variables.

 ## Credits